MaterializeInc/materialize/doc/user/content/sql/create-source/kinesis.md

 ```

 As long as any offset continues increasing, Materialize is consuming data from
-the upstream Kafka broker.
+the upstream Kinesis broker.
 For more details on monitoring source ingestion
 progress and debugging related issues, see [Troubleshooting](/ops/troubleshooting/).

 ## Authentication